Skip to main content

 Figure 4.1.2 Responses of Geological Materials

-This diagram illustrates how different materials respond to increasing stress by showing three distinct stress–strain curves labeled A, B, and C. It helps explain the mechanical behavior of materials—how they deform and eventually fail under stress—and is commonly used in geology, engineering, and materials science.
+This diagram illustrates how materials respond to increasing stress by showing three distinct stress–strain curves for materials A, B, and C. It helps explain the mechanical behavior of materials—how they deform and eventually fail under stress—and is commonly used in geology, engineering, and materials science.

-• Curve A (green): Shows mostly elastic deformation with a quick return to original shape after stress is removed.
-Ends without breaking—typical of strong, ductile materials.
-On the right, a green cylinder labeled "A" is compressed but remains intact.
+The curve for Material A shows mostly elastic deformation with a quick return to original shape after stress is removed; however, it fractures under high stress.
+This is typical of strong, ductile materials.

-• Curve B (red): Exhibits a steep elastic region, followed by brittle fracture with minimal plastic deformation.
-Breaks shortly after the elastic limit—typical of brittle materials like glass or some rocks.
-On the right, a red cylinder labeled "B" is cracked or broken under stress.
+The curve for Material B exhibits a steep elastic region, followed by brittle fracture with minimal plastic deformation.
+It breaks or cracks shortly after reaching its elastic limit, which is typical of brittle materials like glass or some rocks.

-• Curve C (yellow): Displays both elastic and plastic deformation before it fractures.
-Has a long, flat curve indicating ductile behavior—the material flows or bends without breaking easily.
-On the right, a yellow cylinder labeled "C" is flattened but not broken.
+The curve for Material C displays both elastic and plastic deformation before it fractures.
+It has a long, flat curve indicating ductile behavior, meaning that it flows or bends without breaking easily.
+However, it does fracture after undergoing significant strain.

-• Fracture Point: The endpoint of curves B and C, where materials fail or break.
+• Fracture point: The endpoint, where materials fail or break.

 Figure 4.1.5 Strike and Dip